harel-coffee/Concept-Recognition-as-Translation-auto/README.md

 Open-source Toolkit for Neural Machine Translation (OpenNMT) implements stacked BiLSTMs with attention models and learns condensed vector representations of characters from the training data, processing one character at a time.

 ### Output Folders
-All output folders for all algorithms
+All output folders for all algorithms:
 1. Tokenized Files: All articles by ontology preprocessed into BIO- Format.
 2. PMCID_files_sentences and PMCID_files_sentences_EXT: All articles by sentence with sentence information and concept annotation information for both the 10 ontologies without and with extensions (EXT) respectively.
 3. Concept_Norm_Files: All files related to the concept normalization process including the preprocessed files to the prediction files for each ontology with and without extensions.
-There are 5 different folders within each ontology corresponding to the different runs of Open NMT:
+There are 5 different folders within each ontology corresponding to the different runs of OpenNMT:

 	a. full_files = the token level where all mappings of spans to concepts, even though some are the same string and concept, only occurring in different places in the text.
 This is the original run used for all training algorithms.
 Token-ids in the paper.